ShreyasiPathak/multiinstance-learning-mammography/README.md

 We have described in detail how we reproduced 4 SOTA models and have also added some extra details for training our model [here](Reproducing-SOTA-and-training-details-MIL-models).<br/>
 Further, you can train our implementation of the SOTA models using our source code by using the config files [here](/sample-config-files/reproducing-SOTA).

-## Results
-The F1 and AUC score of our models can be found in our paper, however, we have also included the precision and recall scores of our models in this repository (can be found [here](Detailed-Result-Table.md)).
-The number of models parameters can be found [here](Detailed-Result-Table.md).